Wetlands you can visit

 Freshwater and brackish lakes and wetlands

-Largest wetland system in the lower North Island (> 9000 ha) and habitat for over 100 species of birds, including large numbers of international migrants such as:
+Recently nominated as New Zealand’s 7th Ramsar wetland, this is the largest wetland system in the lower North Island (> 9000 ha) and habitat for over 100 species of birds, including large numbers of international migrants such as:

 - Bar-tailed godwit